paulynson/paulynson/README.md

 I like to code things from scratch, and enjoy bringing ideas to life in the browser.

 I value simple content structure, clean design patterns, and thoughtful interactions.

+Find me around the web 🌎:

+Relating with other Developers to improve tech skills Learning to become a clean programmer with simple codes 📹 ✍🏾